nadiahpk/nadiahpk.github.io/_posts/2020-11-01-sequential-sampling-schemes-and-urn-models.md

 A coalescence model is equivalent to a sequential sampling scheme for reasons explained in the genetics literature (reviewed in Donnelly, 1986).

-Each event in the coalescence, either a coalescence or a point-speciation, corresponds to a draw from the sequential sampling scheme.
+Each event in the coalesence tree, either a coalescence of two lineages in a common ancestor or a point-speciation, corresponds to a draw from the sequential sampling scheme.
 To generate a random sample of individuals from the metacommunity, the $$j$$th individual drawn is labelled as a new species (different from the $$j-1$$ previously sampled) with probability